cagallo/rancid-tomatillos/README.md

 - This was our team's first time working with the following technology and concepts, which naturally came with a learning curve as we implemented them into our project:

-    - Creating local server to access data
     - Implementing React and React Router
     - Testing React components and asychronous JS using Cypress
+    - Deploying app using Heroku

 ## Project Wins <a name="projectWins"></a>